mohitpai/journey-optimizer.en/help/using/action/consent.md

 With consent management, two journey activities are analyzed:

 * Read segment: the retrieved segment is taken into account.
-* Custom action: consent management takes into account the attributes used in the custom action ([action parameters](../action/about-custom-action-configuration.md#define-the-message-parameters)) as well as the defined marketing action(s) (required marketing actions and additional marketing action).
+* Custom action: consent management takes into account the attributes used ([action parameters](../action/about-custom-action-configuration.md#define-the-message-parameters)) as well as the  marketing action(s) defined (required marketing action and additional marketing action).

 All other activities used in a journey are not taken into account.
 If you start your journey with a Segment qualification, the segment is not taken into account.